Atoms meet symbols: Atomic decomposition for cohomology of fixed loci, via Chen-Ruan theory

 where $C$ is a genus $2$ curve.
 The third term \textit{does not} come from a curve with geometric involution.
 The action of $\Z/2$ on $\mathrm{Perf}(C)$ is by the tensor product with a non-trivial line bundle on $C$, which gives a 2-torsion point in $\mathrm{Jac}(C)$. \end{example}

-As we have seen, one can use the here sketched technique to deal with questions on $\mathbb Z/2$-birational equivalence for the three-dimensional complete intersection of two quadrics.
+As we have seen, one can use the technique sketched above to deal with questions on $\mathbb Z/2$-birational equivalence for the three-dimensional complete intersection of two quadrics.
 We do not immediately see how to apply it to analogous questions for the four-dimensional complete intersection of two quadrics in $\mathbb P^6$.
 It could also be the case that all the $\mathbb Z/2$-actions on them are linearizable.